Visa Traveler

 Gather all the documents needed for your Visa on Arrival and print them out.
 This includes return flight tickets, hotel booking confirmations, bank statements, invitation letters, conference/event confirmations, etc

 Keep them all together with your filled-in application forms on the top.
-Having all documents together spares you from any back and forth questions with the visa officers.
+Having all documents together spares you from any back-and-forth questions with the visa officers.

 If you prefer electronic versions of your documents, make sure that the documents are available offline.
 When you arrive at the immigration in the airport, you will not have access to WiFi or 3G.
 Use a cloud service such as Google Drive or Dropbox to save the documents and make them available offline.

-Example: To get Visa on Arrival in Thailand, you would need documents such as a return flight ticket within 15 days, hotel booking confirmation, etc. These must be handed over along with the application form to the visa officers at the Visa on Arrival counters.
+Example: To get a Visa on Arrival in Thailand, you would need documents such as a return flight ticket within 15 days, hotel booking confirmation, etc. These must be handed over along with the application form to the visa officers at the Visa on Arrival counters.

 Personal Experience: I usually print and carry all the required documents for Visa on Arrival.
 Documents such as bank statements, I keep them on my phone handy so I can show it to the visa officer if asked.